Forming an LLC in Alaska

 A limited liability company (LLC) is a popular business structure for small businesses.
 The main advantages of LLCs include liability protection and potential tax upsides.
-With liability protection, your personal assets receive protection from your business liabilities.
-This means that your house, cars, and personal accounts are not at risk for your LLC's lawsuits, debts, and other liabilities.
+With personal liability protection, your personal assets receive protection from your business liabilities.

-It's easy to form an LLC for your business in Alaska.
-To learn how to start one yourself, simply follow along with the six steps below.
+It's easy to form an LLC for your new business in Alaska.
+To learn how to start one yourself, simply follow along with the steps below.

 Your Alaska LLC name must be unique and distinguishable from any other company's name to comply with Alaska law.
 A unique name will also help customers remember your business.

 To find out whether your name is already taken, you should start by searching the Alaska Department of Commerce's corporations database.
-If there are no matches there, it's wise to continue by doing a simple internet screening search.
+If there are no matches there, it's wise to continue your search by doing a simple internet screening.
 Just type your desired LLC name into your favorite search engine to find out if your name is taken.
 Finally, you should run a name search on the U.S. Patent and Trademark Office's (USPTO) trademark database.

 Once you are satisfied your name is not already taken by another business, you should make sure it complies with Alaska's other naming rules.
 According to the Alaska Revised Limited Liability Company Act, your LLC's name must contain language that indicates that it is an LLC.
 You can accomplish this by putting either “Limited Liability Company", “LLC", or “L.L.C." in your name.
 If you like, you can replace the words “company" and “limited" with the abbreviations “co." and “Ltd."